SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

         * Reproject?
 * Also I/O problems
     * Difficult
-* Data formats are going to play a signficiant issue in how we enable science in the cloud
+* Data formats are going to play a significant issue in how we enable science in the cloud
     * experiments with Zarr
     * kerchunk very useful -- translation layer between zarr and fits
 * Zarr is two things